anniexlinn/website/README.md

-# My Personal Website
+# personal website

-A modern website built with React & Next.js, TailwindCSS, + Vercel
+a modern website built with React & Next.js, TailwindCSS, and Vercel

 still a work in progress :D